Jimmy Fallon V. Alec Baldwin: Whose Donald Trump Impression Is Best? [Video]

 Trump claimed that Warren only claimed to have Native American ancestry “because she has high cheekbones.”

-The President was referring to Warren’s 2012 Senate race, where she cited the high cheekbones of her grandfather.
+The president was referring to Warren’s 2012 Senate race, where she cited the high cheekbones of her grandfather.

 An honor having the National Sheriffs' Assoc. join me at the White House.
 Incredible men & women who protect & serve 24/7/365.
 THANK YOU!!